sajadgzd/sajadgzd/README.md

 #### Hi there, I'm Sajad! 👋

-- :computer: Software Engineer.
+- :computer: Software Engineer GTP at UBS.
-- :notebook_with_decorative_cover: Recent grade in Computer Science from CCNY.
+- :notebook_with_decorative_cover: Recent grad in Computer Science from CCNY.
 - :mortar_board: Graduate of Full Stack Development Bootcamp at Columbia University.